-The political turmoil in Russia that followed the death of the czarina Anna Ivanovna induced Euler to seriously consider, and eventually decide, to leave St. Petersburg.
+Ivanovna induced Euler to seriously consider, and eventually decide, to leave St. Petersburg.
 This all the more as he already had an invitation from the Prussian king Frederick II to come to Berlin and help establish an Academy of Sciences there.
 This is how Euler put it in his autobiography:

-... in 1740, when His still gloriously reigning Royal Majesty [Frederick II] came to power in Prussia, I received a most gracious call to Berlin, which, after the illustrious Empress Anne had died and it began to look rather dismal in the regency that followed, I accepted without much hesitation ...
+... in 1740, when His still gloriously reigning Royal Majesty [Frederick II] came to power in Prussia, I received a most gracious call to Berlin, which, after the illustrious Empress Anne had died and it began to look rather dismal in the regency that followed, I accepted without much hesitation

-In June of 1741, Euler together with his wife Katharina, the six-year-old Johann Albrecht, and the one-year-old toddler Karl, set out on the journey from St. Petersburg to Berlin.
+In June of 1741, Euler, together with his wife Katharina, the six-year-old Johann Albrecht, and the one-year-old toddler Karl, set out on the journey from St. Petersburg to Berlin.

-2.3 Berlin 1741-1766: The emergence of epochal treatises

-Because of his preocupation with the war campaign in Silesia, Frederick II took his time to set up the Academy.
-It was not until 1746 that the Academy finally took on shape, with Pierre-Louis Moreau de Maupertuis its president and Euler the director of the Mathematics Class.
-In the interim, Euler did not remain idle; he completed some twenty memoirs, five major treatises, now classics, and he composed over 200 letters!
+2.3.
+Berlin 1741-1766: The Emergence of Epochal Treatises.
+Because of his preoccupation with the war campaign in Silesia, Frederick II took his time to set up the Academy.
+It was not until 1746 that the Academy finally took shape, with Pierre-Louis Moreau de Maupertuis its president and Euler the director of the Mathematics Class.
+In the interim, Euler did not remain idle; he completed some twenty memoirs, five major treatises (and another five during the remaining twenty years in Berlin), and composed over 200 letters!

-Even though Euler was entrusted with manifold duties at the Academy he had to oversee the Academy's observatory and botanical gardens, deal with personnel matters, attend to financial affairs, notably the sale of almanacs which constituted the major source of income for the Academy, not to speak of a variety of technological and engineering projects-his mathematical productivity did not slow down.
-Nor was he overly distracted by an ugly priority dispute that erupted in the early 1750s over Euler's principle of least action, which was also claimed by Maupertuis and which the Swiss fellow mathematician and newly elected academician Johann Samuel König affirmed to have already been formulated by Leibniz in a letter to the mathematician Jakob Hermann.
-He even accused Maupertuis of plagiarism.
-When challenged to produce the letter, König was unable to do so, and Euler was asked to investigate.
+Even though Euler was entrusted with manifold duties at the Academy-he had to oversee the Academy's observatory and botanical gardens, deal with personnel matters, attend to financial affairs, notably the sale of almanacs, which constituted the major source of income for the Academy, not to speak of a variety of technological and engineering projects-his mathematical productivity did not slow down.
+Nor was he overly distracted by an ugly priority dispute that erupted in the early 1750s over Euler's principle of least action, which was also claimed by Maupertuis and which the Swiss fellow mathematician and newly elected academician Johann Samuel König asserted to have already been formulated by Leibniz in a letter to the mathematician Jakob Hermann.
+König even came close to accusing Maupertuis of plagiarism.
+When challenged to produce the letter, he was unable to do so, and Euler was asked to investigate.
 Not sympathetic to Leibniz's philosophy, Euler sided with Maupertuis and in turn accused König of fraud.
 This all came to a boil when Voltaire, aligned with König, came forth with a scathing satire ridiculing Maupertuis and not sparing Euler either.
 So distraught was Maupertuis that he left Berlin soon thereafter, and Euler had to conduct the affairs of the Academy as de facto, if not de jure, president of the Academy.